-The Man down feature offered in Ok Alone’s lone worker safety solution has the capability to contact another member of staff or call centre personnel if there has been no worker movement for a set period of time.
+The Man down (Worker Down) feature offered in Ok Alone’s lone worker safety solution has the capability to contact another member of staff or call centre personnel if there has been no worker movement for a set period of time.

 This fantastic feature benefits lone workers across many different industries.
 Workers have the ability to set the time period for man down from between one minute to one hour.
 This allows workers to adjust the feature so it is beneficial to the specific activity they are doing.
-For a higher risk activity, it would be set to a shorter time.
+For a higher risk activity, it would be set to a shorter length of time.

 Builder Kevin Lipscombe had been asked to dismantle an old shed in December 2014.
 While working on the roof of the shed, Mr Lipscombe lost his balance and fell onto an adjacent old greenhouse.
 He fell through the structure shattering the glass and puncturing his lung².